Title

 Guidelines for emergency loans are provided to displaced workers in the Philippines, offering financial assistance to those who were laid-off after September 1, 1983, with repayment terms and release of funds dependent on the loan duration.

-The member must have rendered an aggregate service of at least one (1) year.
+The member must have been an employee who rendered an aggregate service of one (1) year.

-A one-month emergency loan shall be repaid within one (1) year.
+A one-month emergency loan must be repaid within one (1) year.

-Two (2) or three (3)-month emergency loans shall be repaid within two (2) years.
+A two-month or three-month emergency loan must be repaid within two (2) years.

-No, members separated before that date are entitled only to a one-month salary loan under existing SSS policies.
+No; members separated before September 1, 1983 are entitled only to a one (1) month-salary loan under existing SSS policies.

-Applications may be processed at the Main Office or any regional, provincial, and district offices of the SSS.
+At the SSS Main Office or at any regional, provincial district offices of the SSS.

 Analyze Cases Smarter, Faster